SupremeSingh/ethernauts-solutions/README.md

 ## P15 - Naught Coin

 And we're back to being easy.
-Naught Coin goes to re-iterate the point that you should nevvvveeer trust a contract that inherits from an interface, unless you are really familiar with the interface and know the inheritor has implemented it correctly.
+Naught Coin goes to re-iterate the point that you should never trust a contract that inherits from an interface, unless you are really familiar with the interface and know the inheritor has implemented it correctly.

- **Vulnerability** -Naught Coin does not implement the transferFrom() and approve() functions in IERC20.
+ **Vulnerability** - Naught Coin does not implement the transferFrom() and approve() functions in IERC20.

  **Exploit** -